Robertfarb/whiteboarding-curriculum/projects/js-project/gh-pages-custom-domain.md

 ![purchase](./gh-pages-images/purchase-domain-name.png)

-+ Purchase a nice domain name for your project. :) Will manage the newly purchased domain later.
++ Purchase a nice domain name for your project, and make an account.
+Will manage the newly purchased domain later.

 ## Set Up Github Pages in your Github Repo